Corey Baldwin

-Corey Baldwin (born 13 October 1998) is a Welsh rugby union player who plays for Scarlets as a winger/centre.
+Corey Baldwin (born 13 October 1998) is a Welsh rugby union player who plays for Llandovery RFC as a winger/centre.
+Baldwin has previously played for Scarlets, Exeter Chiefs, and Dragons.

+Professional career

 Baldwin made his senior debut in 2016 for Llandovery against Bedwas as a replacement.
 Just a month later, he made his debut for the Scarlets, scoring a try in the Anglo-Welsh Cup game against the Newport Gwent Dragons.